Madhusudhan-10/Content-Rating-App/README.md

 # Content Rating App

+## Project Status

+This is a learning-focused mini project developed as part of the IBM Full Stack Software Developer Certificate.
+Currently, the project is not deployed as a live demo.

 ## Description
 A React-based mini project developed as part of the IBM Full Stack Software Developer Certificate.
 The application allows users to rate content using likes and dislikes.